-- List each step that will be done or has been done. - Number each step in order and write down everything that has be done so that others will be able to repeat the experiment by reading the procedure. - Control the variables.
+- List each step that will be done or has been done. - Number each step in order and write down everything that has been done to repeat the experiment by reading the procedure. - Control the variables.

 A variable is something that can change or vary during an experiment.
 Remember that everything should be the same each time the test is conducted, except for the one variable being tested.